03 August 2017

 - Jovan Brad Fredericks, nominated by Jayshree Periasawmy:

 “Jovan gives his all, selflessly, every day to the children he works with.
 He is a sports coordinator who uses sport to foster change, hope, love and teamwork and to build character in children.
 His hard work and love can be reflected by the many birthday cards he gets from the kids on his birthday.
-Nothing makes him more happy than knowing he is making a change, no matter how small.”
+Nothing makes him happier than knowing he is making a change, no matter how small.”

 - Halima McKrie, nominated by Tasquia Shaik: